15 Top-Rated Day Trips from New York City, NY

 More Related Articles on PlanetWare.com

 Nearby Beach Vacation Destinations: During summertime, vacationers flock to the beach resorts within easy reach of New York City.
-Topping the list of weekend getaways is the Hamptons (three-hour drive), an area of beautiful beaches and alluring seaside towns on the southern tip of Long Island, but many great beaches on Long Island, such as Fire Island, are closer.
-About a 2.5-hour drive away are fabulous beaches and happening vacation vibes on the Jersey Shore.
+Topping the list of weekend getaways is the Hamptons (a three-hour drive from NYC) on the southern tip of Long Island, but many great beaches on Long Island, such as Fire Island, are closer.
+About a 2.5-hour drive away are fabulous beaches on the Jersey Shore.
 It's worth the four- to five-hour drive to picturesque Cape Cod for its seaside charm and superb sandy beaches.